 Dates are by arrangement, from April to October – please contact us with your preferred dates and we will confirm availability.
 You can join this trip as a ready made team of 2 along with a friend or partner, or you can also join as a single person, in which case we will team you up with someone on the same dates to form a team of 2.
 The price of this trip is £295 per person.

 NB If you are interested in a trip with a different duration, or a private bespoke itinerary, then please visit our North Wales rock climbing private guide page.

 Please visit our Covid-19 Climb Information page for Covid FAQs, details of our new participation requirements, travel advice and what to expect on your trip.

-Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain.
+Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain – take a look at our Uk scrambling advice article for more info about scrambling grades and what’s involved.
 On the course we enjoy two days of classic scrambling and skills training in the Snowdonia National Park in North Wales, based around Capel Curig and visiting nearby venues on Tryfan, Ogwen and the Glyders.
 The aim of the course is to give you experience on technical grade 2-3 scrambling terrain, whilst teaching ropework and movement skills for protecting them.
 The course is also a good foundation for future visits to the Alps either with a guide or on your own, as many of the techniques and skills are similar.